manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 		> **Note:** `Kill` terminates the process gracefully.
 This is the default and safest way to terminate a process.

 	     - The command `kill -9` sends a signal to terminate the process attached with the PID or the process name.
-It is a hard way to terminate a single or a set of processes *forcefully* and *immediately* and can create zombies process.
+It is a hard way to terminate a single or a set of processes *forcefully* and *immediately* and can create zombie processes.

 		## Other terminate options